-As labs take on an increasingly prominent role in health care – in some states, patients are permitted to order lab tests without a doctor's prescription – understanding what happens behind the scenes is almost as important as knowing what can be learned from your test results.
-The articles listed below have been prepared to give you a better sense of the lab and how it functions.
+As labs take on an increasingly prominent role in healthcare, understanding what happens behind the scenes is almost as important as knowing what can be learned from your test results.
+The articles listed below have been prepared to give you a better sense of clinical laboratories and how they function.

 Lab Oversight: A Building Block of Trust